revelbar/revelbar.github.io/_posts/2018-05-14-firstpost.md

 ---
 layout: post
-title: "First post"
+title: "First Post in this Site"
 categories: misc
 ---

-# First Post on This Site
 I don't really know anything about Jekyll, so bear with me.